 –Zehra Sun, Friendship Fund Committee

-Jan.
-2014 - New in the Chinese Garden: Two new pavilions and a rock grotto to open to the public March 8, 2014
+March 8, 2014 - New in the Chinese Garden: Two new pavilions and a rock grotto open to the public

 Visitors who thought the Chinese Garden at The Huntington was beautiful already are in for another visual feast this March: the unveiling of two new pavilions and a rock grotto as part of the Phase II construction of Liu Fang Yuan.